 The federal government has put in measures to help businesses.
 There are interest-free emergency loans available, up to $40,000 (apply through your primary financial institution).
 Initially, one of the requirements was that a business must have paid out at least $20,000 in 2019 to its employees.
 On June 26, the government expanded the criteria to include owner-operated small businesses that do not have a payroll, as well as sole proprietors receiving business income directly.
 Keep this page in mind when reviewing the evolving eligibility criteria.

 And there’s a 75% wage subsidy for small businesses, for up to 36 weeks, retroactive to March 15.
 Meaning: the government will pay the business 75% of their workers’ wages (up to certain maximums).
 The intent is to help businesses to keep workers (or re-hire ones that have been laid off) during the crisis.

 I’m a small business owner that has had to close.
 Can my landlord still make me pay rent?

 First, consult your lease, and see if there’s any clause that you can point out that can relieve you of the obligation to pay rent during the pandemic.
 No matter what, try to keep communication lines open.
 Your landlord is no doubt aware of the situation.
 Perhaps you can defer the rent payment, or agree to just pay a part of it for a few months.
 You can also remind them about the government’s Canada emergency commercial rent assistance program, which provides forgivable loans to landlords who agree to reduce their tenant’s rent.
-Commercial landlords can apply for this program as of May 25.
+Commercial landlords can apply for this program here.